TeamNewPipe/NewPipe/README.md

 ## Privacy Policy

 The NewPipe project aims to provide a private, anonymous experience for using media web services.
 Therefore, the app does not collect any data without your consent.
-NewPipe's privacy policy explains in detail what data is sent and stored when you send a crash report or leave a comment at our blog.
+NewPipe's privacy policy explains in detail what data is sent and stored when you send a crash report, or comment in our blog.
 You can find the document [here](https://newpipe.schabi.org/legal/privacy/).

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)